MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

 ## Install Network Policy Server

-You can use this section to install Network Policy Server (NPS) by using either Windows PowerShell or the Server Manager Add Roles and Features Wizard.
+In this procedure, you install Network Policy Server (NPS) by using either Windows PowerShell or the Server Manager Add Roles and Features Wizard.
 NPS is a role service of the Network Policy and Access Services server role.

 >[!NOTE]
 >By default, NPS listens for RADIUS traffic on ports 1812, 1813, 1645, and 1646 on all installed network adapters.
 When you install NPS, and  you enable Windows Firewall with Advanced Security, firewall exceptions for these ports get created automatically for both IPv4 and IPv6  traffic.
 If your network access servers are configured to send RADIUS traffic over ports other than these defaults, remove the exceptions created in Windows Firewall with Advanced Security during NPS installation, and create exceptions for the ports that you do use for RADIUS traffic.